sylvester-henrique/hashnode-articles/Drafts/observability-with-asp-net-core.md

 This configuration adds some metrics by default.
 We will be looking at the one called `http.server.request.duration`.
 As the name suggests, this metric measures the request duration in seconds.

 As we have added the `AddConsoleExporter` to the configuration, a console exporter will be available.
 An exporter is a way of accessing the snapshot of the metrics at a given time.
 The console exporter will output the metrics from time to time.
-This is the console output after doing three request to the `/api/Producs` endpoint:
+This is the console output after making three request to the `/api/Producs` endpoint:

 ![Console exporter](https://raw.githubusercontent.com/sylvester-henrique/hashnode-articles/main/Drafts/http-server-request-duration-console.png)

 I highlight three points:

-- The type of this metric is Histogram, which registers frequency of values within a range.
+- The type of this metric is Histogram, which registers the frequency of values within a range.
-- Note that we have defined ranges of values and a number for it.
+- Note that we have defined ranges of values and a number for each range.
 These ranges of values are called buckets.
-In this example, two of these requests took between 0.75 and 1 second, and the other one took between 1.2 and 5 seconds.
+In this example, two of these requests took between 0.75 and 1 second, and the other took between 1.2 and 5 seconds.
-- We have additional information attached to the metrics, for example the `http.response.status_code` and `http.route`.
+- We have additional information attached to the metrics, for example, the `http.response.status_code` and `http.route`.
 These information are called tags, and can be useful for filtering data.

 ### Prometheus